docker-exec/dexec/CONTRIBUTING.md

 ## Unit Tests

-Unit tests are required for new contributions in most cases, and don't break the existing ones.
+Unit tests are required for new contributions in most cases.
+Don't break the existing ones.
 Run the following command from the path that you checked out dexec to run the unit tests:

 ```sh
 go test ./...